Ääntäminen

 - To strike down or lay level with the floor; to knock down.

-- To amaze or greatly surprise.
+- (informal, transitive, usually passive voice) To amaze or greatly surprise.

 Esimerkit